A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Experimental Results

 \subsection{Comparison with Pixel-Based Baselines}

-To assess the benefit of graph-based modeling over conventional image-based approaches, we compared our method against two pixel-based convolutional baselines commonly used in digital drawing analysis: a standard convolutional neural network (CNN) and ResNet-18 \cite{he2016deep}.
-Both models were trained and evaluated on rasterized cube drawings using the same data splits and preprocessing pipeline to ensure a fair comparison.
-As summarized in Table~\ref{tab:gnn_architecture_comparison}, both pixel-based models perform substantially worse than the graph-based framework across all evaluation metrics, with especially large performance gaps in F1 score and AUPRC.
+To assess the benefit of graph-based modeling over conventional image-based approaches, we compared our method against two pixel-based convolutional baselines commonly used in digital drawing analysis: a lightweight CNN and ResNet-18 \cite{he2016deep}.
+The CNN consisted of two convolutional layers with 16 and 32 output channels, each followed by ReLU activation and max-pooling operations for hierarchical feature extraction and spatial downsampling.
+The resulting feature maps were flattened and passed through a fully connected layer with 128 hidden units to generate compact image representations for classification.
+Both models were trained and evaluated on rasterized cube drawings using the same experimental protocol and auxiliary input features to ensure a fair comparison.
+As summarized in Table~\ref{tab:gnn_architecture_comparison}, both pixel-based models perform substantially worse than graph-based methods across all evaluation metrics.
+The performance gap is particularly evident in F1 score and AUPRC.
+The CNN achieves an F1 score of only 0.320 and AUPRC of 0.481, while ResNet-18 reaches an F1 score of 0.333 and AUPRC of 0.497.
+In comparison, all graph-based models achieve F1 scores above 0.65 and AUPRC values above 0.84.
+Pixel-based approaches also exhibit markedly lower recall and balanced accuracy, suggesting reduced sensitivity to AD-related drawing abnormalities.

-These results indicate that raw pixel representations fail to capture the subtle structural and relational cues that characterize impaired cube-copying behavior in Alzheimer’s disease.
-In contrast, the graph formulation explicitly encodes visuospatial relationships—such as corner connectivity and edge continuity—that are critical for distinguishing cognitively relevant drawing patterns.
-This structural abstraction not only leads to improved and more stable performance in small-cohort settings but also supports downstream interpretability analyses, reinforcing the advantage of graph-based representations for robust and explainable AD classification.
+These results suggest that raw pixel representations fail to capture the subtle structural and relational characteristics underlying impaired cube-copying behavior in Alzheimer's disease.
+In contrast, graph representations explicitly encode visuospatial relationships such as corner connectivity and edge continuity, preserving higher-level structural information relevant to cognitive impairment.
+Even advanced image-based architectures such as ResNet-18 show only marginal improvements over the lightweight CNN baseline, indicating that increased representational capacity alone may not compensate for the lack of explicit structural encoding.
+This structured abstraction not only improves predictive performance in limited-sample settings but also facilitates downstream interpretability analyses, reinforcing the value of graph-based representations for robust and explainable AD classification.